motion to enforce child support payments

 Federal law also affords the district attorneys the power to intercept tax refunds, seize or place a lien on properties, and even garnish wages.

-In more drastic situations, suspension of a business or occupational license can be used for legal leverage.
+In more drastic situations, suspending a business or occupational license can be used as legal leverage.

 Possible Jail Time